jina-ai/docs/chapters/tutorials/index.rst

     from jina.parsers.helloworld import set_hw_chatbot_parser
     from jina.types.document.generators import from_csv

-Then we should have our `main`, a `donwload_data` function to get our data and a `tutorial` function for all the rest
+Then we should have our `main`, a `download_data` function to get our data and a `tutorial` function for all the rest

 .. code-block:: python

     def download_data(targets, download_proxy=None, task_name='download covid-dataset'):
-        #This is exactly as the previous snippet we just saw
+        # This is exactly as the previous snippet we just saw

     def tutorial(args):
-        #Here we will have everything for our tutorial
+        # Here we will have everything for our tutorial

     if __name__ == '__main__':
         args = set_hw_chatbot_parser().parse_args()